shahadul878/woo-reorder-reminder/readme.txt

 **Option A: Via WordPress Admin**
 1. Go to WordPress Admin > Plugins > Add New
-2. Search for "Easy WooCommerce Re-Order Reminder"
+2. Search for "Easy Re-Order Reminder for WooCommerce"
 3. Click "Install Now"
 4. Click "Activate"